davidmarne/wui_builder/README.md

 Built with async rendering in mind from the start.

+Fully compliant with strong mode and the DDC.

 ## Documentation and examples

 Check out the [documentation on github pages][docs] for an in depth look at the framework